ethoms/netdrive-connector/README.rst

 - Big improvement to automatic mount and unmount at login/logout.
   This is no longer KDE centric and should work on any DE/WM that uses ``~/.config/autostart/*.desktop`` to start applications at login.
-  So far it's tested on the following distros: Slackware, openSUSE and Debian.
-And the following DE's: KDE4, KDE5, Gnome shell, MATE, XFCE, LXDE and LXQt.
+  So far it's tested on the following distros: Slackware, openSUSE, Debian and Ubuntu.
+And the following DE's: KDE4, KDE5, Gnome shell, MATE, XFCE, LXDE, LXQt and Unity.
 - Fix bug in adding SFTP connection without password-less key.
 Now it no longer specifies the ssh key in the mount options.